aditink/aditink.github.io/_posts/2025-07-18-llm-solving-framework.markdown

 For each problem-solving technique, the properties we desire in a problem-solving approach (such as querying an LLM), are:
 1. *accuracy*, that is, when an answer is provided, it is correct;
 2. *efficiency*, where reaching the answer consumes minimal time and energy, and
-3. *generality*, that is, ready applicability to most questions without special intervention.
+3. *generality*, that is, the ability to provide an answer for most questions.

 What other "solving systems" provide alternatives to LLM inference?
 In this post, we consider *traditional computing*, that is programs without any statistical inference or learning from data, and *human reasoning*.